 - educate and support staff in good record-keeping

-- audit record-keeping systems to ensure they are working properly
+- audit record-keeping systems

 - lead projects to turn paper records into electronic ones (digitisation).